inforgamer/inforgamer/README.md

 ---

 <div align="center">
   <h3><em>"Memento Mori.
-Remember that you will die, so live while you can."</em> 🦋</h3>
+Remember that you will die, so live while you can."</em> 🌙</h3>
 </div>

 ---

 ### 🎨 Let's Connect?
-I'm always down to discuss game dev, narrative design, and the mysteries of the Dark Hour.
+I'm always down to discuss game dev, narrative design, and anything that lives in the quiet hours of the night. 🌙

 <br>